 Destination charging should be considered at trip destinations locations where people can top up their EV charge while their car is parked and they are undertaking business or leisure activities, or at transport interchanges, like park and ride facilities.
-The placement, number and power level of charging infrastructure should take into consideration average dwell times.
+The placement, number and power level of charging infrastructure should take into consideration average dwell times and the user needs.

 Destination charging can be provided in the form of a combination of or either DC and AC charging pedestals: for each location the charger type provided should fit the use case.
 DC fast charging stations are strategically positioned at destinations such as public and private car parks, hotels, restaurants, shopping centres, tourist attractions, and recreational facilities.
-The comparatively slower AC charging stations are primarily located at destinations associated with longer visit durations, for example, park and ride facilities.
+The comparatively slower AC charging stations are primarily located at destinations associated with longer visit durations, for example, park and ride facilities or hotel car parks (overnight stays).
 In other locations, a mix of charging types may be appropriate where there are stronger variations in user needs and expected dwell times due to the mix of activities accessible at that location.
+E-mobility hubs that integrate multiple forms of electric transportation can cater to a diversity of destination charging and mobility needs.

 Neighbourhood charging caters to residents to provide charging stations in residential areas without access to off-street parking and home charging.
 These chargers tend to be located at locations to provide access to on-street parking, however they can also be grouped as a hub in a neighbourhood where on-street parking is limited.
+Where hubs integrate multiple forms of electric mobility, i.e., E-mobility hubs, they can provide convenient access to shared mobility services in addition to chargers.

 Slower, AC charging pedestals are preferred for neighbourhood charging in residential areas.
 Slow charging has the advantage of being more cost-effective to the end user than high-powered charging, making residential areas where overnight charging is more commonplace the ideal locations to provide these chargers.
 AC chargers often face barriers to installation such as limited on-street parking.
 They are less costly to install than DC however the business case is not as strong due to slower delivery of charging and turnover of users.
-Neighbourhood charging encourages off-peak charging, helping reduce peak electricity demand and minimising stress on the power grid.
+Neighbourhood charging encourages offpeak charging, helping reduce peak electricity demand and minimising stress on the power grid.